carbon-language/carbon-lang/CONTRIBUTING.md

 #### Managing pull requests with multiple commits

-Sometimes, it will make sense to _land_ a sereies of separate commits for a single pull request through rebasing.
+Sometimes, it will make sense to _land_ a series of separate commits for a single pull request through rebasing.
 This can happen when there is important overarching context that should feed into the review, but the changes can be usefully decomposed when landing them.
 When following this model, each commit